 Hi, I’m Deanna, although everyone knows me as Dee.
-I am the Senior Regional Clinical Lead for the South West Region.
-I started working with Helping hands in July 2020.
+I am the Senior Clinical Lead for Helping Hands.
+I started working with Helping hands in July 2020 and initially covered care in the south west region.
 I have worked as a nurse for thirty-five years; my motivation is to help others.
 I enjoy working with people and using my nursing skills to ensure great care is given.
 I chose to work with Helping Hands as I researched their ethos of giving personalised and safe care to those living in their own homes and found that they have an excellent track record and I wanted to be part of that.
 I am passionate about great care and ensuring this gets recognised.
 I have published articles on improving care in care homes.
 I have also promoted great care in radio interviews and made a film for Social Care Institute of Excellence (SCIE) on dementia and end-of-life care.
 I am passionate about promoting great care and I have numerous references online regarding the care I have delivered.

 I trained at Southmead Hospital in Bristol between 1983 to 1986.
 During training, I spent time on the intensive care unit and gained experience in tracheostomy and ventilator care.
 When I qualified as a registered general nurse, I worked on a surgical ward which specialised in vascular and bowel surgery.
 I gained experience in post-surgical care and stoma care.
 I then trained as a midwife and practised for seven years before returning to nursing, working in a care home.